FlowFuse/website/src/blog/2024/07/using-mysql-with-node-red.md

 In this section of the article, we will cover how you can configure MySQL with Node-RED, create and delete tables, and perform essential operations such as inserting, retrieving, updating, and deleting data.
 These operations are crucial for any application.

-Additionally for demostration purpost article using the simple weather data example so make sure you update the sql queries according to your data and application need. also throught the article we have used the inject nodes for ease to set the example data and trigger but instead you could utilize the Node-RED Dashboard 2.0 to grab the data from user and trigger it.
+Additionally for the demonstration purpose article uses the simple weather data example so make sure you update the SQL queries according to your data and application needs. also through the article we have used the inject nodes for ease to set the example data and trigger but instead you could utilize the Node-RED Dashboard 2.0 to grab the data from the user and trigger it.

-### Prequsite
+### Prerequisite

 Before proceeding further, ensure the following:

-- A running MySQL database instance, whether hosted in the cloud or locally, along with connection details, should be ready, and environment variables for those connnection details should be added.
+- A running MySQL database instance, whether hosted in the cloud or locally, along with connection details, should be ready, and environment variables for those connection details should be added.
 For more information on how to add environment variables, refer to [Using Environment Variables in Node-RED](https://flowfuse.com/blog/2023/01/environment-variables-in-node-red/).
 - The MySQL custom node [node-red-contrib-mysql](https://flows.nodered.org/node/node-red-node-mysql) installed in your Node-RED environment.

 ### Configuring MySQL Custom Node

-1. Drag MySQL node on to the canvas.
+1. Drag the MySQL node onto the canvas.
-2. Double Click on it, Click on to the "+" button located next to "Database" feild.
+2. Double Click on it, Click on the "+" button located next to the "Database" field.
-3. Enter the Environment variables added for Host, Port, User, Password, Database into their corresponding feilds.
+3. Enter the Environment variables added for Host, Port, User, Password, and Database into their corresponding fields.
 4. Keep the Charset to default as it is set to "UTF8" which is widely compatible and supports various languages and characters.
-5. Click on add to "Add" to save the configuration.
+5. Click on "Add" to save the configuration.

-To check whether your configuration is correct and Node-RED is able to connect, deploy the flow by clicking on the top-right "Deploy" button.
+To check whether your configuration is correct and Node-RED can connect, deploy the flow by clicking on the top-right "Deploy" button.
 If the connection is successful, each MySQL node will show a green dot with "connected" text underneath.

 ### Creating Table in MySQL Database